-The Company had non-GAAP net income of \$1.65 million, or \$0.11 per diluted share ("non-GAAP diluted EPS") for the Current Quarter, compared to non-GAAP net income of \$0.83 million, or non-GAAP diluted EPS of \$0.07 for the Prior Year Quarter.
-Non-GAAP net income is a non-GAAP unaudited term, which we define as non-GAAP net income as net income (loss), exclusive of stock-based compensation, non-cash interest expense from discounted debt related to acquired assets, loss on extinguishment of debt, other non-cash adjustments and loss from discontinued operations, net.
+The Company had non-GAAP net income of \$1.12 million, or \$0.07 per diluted share ("non-GAAP diluted EPS"), for the Current Quarter, compared to non-GAAP net income of \$1.98 million, or non-GAAP diluted EPS of \$0.16, for the Prior Year Quarter.
+The \$0.86 million decrease in non-GAAP net income from the Prior Year Quarter is primarily attributable to an increase in operating costs relating to the launch of the H Brands and to a lesser extent, the C Wonder brand (the Company incurred costs prior to acquiring the C Wonder brand in anticipation of launching the brand for Spring 2016).
+Non-GAAP net income is a non-GAAP unaudited term, which we define as net income, exclusive of stock-based compensation, non-cash interest expense from discounted debt related to acquired assets, gain on the reduction of contingent obligations, loss on extinguishment of debt, other non-cash adjustments and loss from discontinued operations, net.

-The Company had Adjusted EBITDA of \$2.20 million for the Current Quarter, compared to Adjusted EBITDA of \$0.74 million for the Prior Year Quarter.
-Adjusted EBITDA is a non-GAAP unaudited term, which we define as net income before interest expense and other financing costs (including gain (loss) on extinguishment of debt), income taxes, other state and local franchise taxes, depreciation and amortization, non-cash compensation, other non-cash income (expenses) and loss on discontinued operations of our retail business.
+The Company had Adjusted EBITDA of \$1.90 million for the Current Quarter, compared to Adjusted EBITDA of \$2.80 million for the Prior Year Quarter.
+The \$0.90 million decrease in non-Adjusted EBITDA from the Prior Year Quarter is primarily attributable to the items discussed for non-GAAP net income.
+Adjusted EBITDA is a non-GAAP unaudited term, which we define as net income before stock-based compensation, interest expense and other financing costs (including gain (loss) on extinguishment of debt), income taxes, other state and local franchise taxes, depreciation and amortization, gain on the reduction of contingent obligations, other non-cash adjustments and loss on discontinued operations of our retail business.